comp0160/comp0160.github.io/coursework.md

 (The products mentioned are intended only as examples.
 You do not need to model your app on any of them.)

 **You** are the product lead responsible for the design of one of these apps.
 Choose a topic with which you are familiar and focus on a **small, relatively self-contained piece of functionality**.
-(If you are not familiar with any of these you may choose something not on the list but be sure to define it clearly.)
+(If you are not familiar with any of these you are welcome to choose something not on the list but be sure to define it clearly.)
 The scope and level of detail are up to you, but bear in mind the limited size of the report.

 ## Constraints

 Your app should be designed for deployment to at least one of: web browser, mobile device, desktop computer.
 You may propose a unified design that works on multiple platforms if you wish.

-The design should be implementable with only widely-available mainstream technology as of early 2023.
+The design should be implementable with only widely-available mainstream technology as of early 2024.
 You may posit the use of assistive devices such as screen readers and basic voice recognition, but **not** custom hardware or speculative methods such as direct brain interfaces or general AIs that magically "understand" what you want.

 ## Design